Sébastien Cherruet

 <i>Ressources pour l’architecture écologique.
 Tome 3, Intelligences de l’existant</i>

-The book is edited by Noura Arab and François Fleury, teacher-researchers at the ATE laboratory.
+The book is edited by Noura Arab and François Fleury, professors and researchers at the ATE laboratory.

 Summary of the book